 Skip to content

-Pet care business software is an app that runs the business side of pet care — scheduling, client and pet records, visit updates and invoicing — so a sitter, walker, groomer or trainer isn't juggling texts, sticky notes and a spreadsheet.
-It's not the same as a consumer pet app (the ones owners use to track their own dog) or a marketplace like Rover (which finds you clients and takes a cut of every booking).
-The right tool comes down to one question: are you a solo professional who wants every feature at one flat price, or a growing company that needs staff management?
+Pet care business software is an app that runs the business side of pet care: scheduling, client and pet records, visit updates and invoicing, so a sitter, walker, groomer or trainer is not juggling texts, sticky notes and a spreadsheet.
+It is not the same as a consumer pet app (the ones owners use to track their own dog) or a marketplace like Rover (which finds you clients and takes a cut of every booking).
+The right tool comes down to your size: a solo professional who wants every feature at one flat price, or a team or facility that needs staff seats and a shared calendar, and the better platforms (Pupline included) cover both, so you can start solo and add staff without switching tools.

-Pet care is one of the fastest-growing service industries in the world — global pet spending runs well into the hundreds of billions — yet most solo pros still start out running the business on a patchwork of a calendar, a notes app and a spreadsheet.
-This is the umbrella guide to the software that replaces that patchwork: what it does, the features that matter, whether it comes with an app, the honest truth about "free", what it costs, and how to choose.
+Pet care is one of the fastest-growing service industries in the world, yet most solo pros still start out running the business on a patchwork of a calendar, a notes app and a spreadsheet.
+This guide covers what that patchwork is being replaced with: what the software does, the features that matter, whether it comes with an app, the honest truth about "free", what it costs, and how to choose.
 Where your trade has its own quirks, we link to a focused guide so this stays readable.

 What is pet care business software?

-Pet care business software is a single app that handles the operations of a pet-care business — booking and scheduling, client and pet records, owner updates, reminders and invoicing — for one cost you control.
-The phrase covers three different things people lump together, though, and knowing which you want saves money and frustration:
+Pet care business software is a single app that handles the operations of a pet-care business: booking and scheduling, client and pet records, owner updates, reminders and invoicing, for one cost you control.
+The phrase covers three different things people lump together, and knowing which you want saves money and frustration:

 • Pet care business software is what you buy to run your business: booking and scheduling, client and pet records, owner updates, invoicing, reminders.
 This is what this guide is about.

-It's the back office that replaces the patchwork most pros start with — a calendar app, a notes app, a camera roll, a payment app and a memory doing far too much heavy lifting.
+It is the back office that replaces the patchwork most pros start with: a calendar app, a notes app, a camera roll, a payment app, and a memory doing far too much heavy lifting.

 Who pet care business software is for